Personal Accident Insurance Spain

 • Permanent total disability (invalidez permanente absoluta)

-• Permanent partial disability (invalidez permanente parcial — paid as a percentage of capital based on the official baremo scale under Article 104)
+• Permanent partial disability (invalidez permanente parcial — paid as a percentage of the insured capital based on the disability scale, or baremo, set out in the policy's own conditions)

 • Hospitalisation daily benefit